PurdueCAM2Project/CAM2ImageTeam/training/week_4/week_4.md

 ## Tasks

 1. Get training started for your model.
-No need to converge.
+No need to finish training.
 Please send me a screen-shot of the model training.

 2. For the PASCAL VOC 2012 training-set and the CAM2 dataset:
    - report the mAP of your model